Asier-R/WelcomeCadet_front/README.md

 Demo application with Angular & SpringBoot

 ## Purpose
-This application aim is to widen current web development knowleadge.
+This application's aim is to widen current web development knowleadge.